What is a sole trader?

 Companies House have published a post on choosing between different types of business, which lay out some simple advantages and disadvantages, here:

 There are key differences in tax you will pay personally and through the business depending on which structure you choose.
-See our Incorporation Calculator in the tax section to give you a guide on which option would mean less tax for you.
+See our Incorporation Calculator to give you a guide on which option would mean less tax for you.

 If you’d like to discuss anything in more detail, or would like help going through the set-up and specifics for your type and size of business, give us a call and we’d be happy to help.